Corinna zu Sayn-Wittgenstein-Sayn

 Corinna zu Sayn-Wittgenstein-Sayn (née Larsen; born 28 January 1964) is a Danish-German entrepreneur.

 Early life

-Corinna Larsen was born on 28 January 1964 in Frankfurt, Germany to a German mother, Ingrid Sauer, and a Danish father, Finn Bønning Larsen.
-Her father, born in 1920 in Ballerup, Denmark, was the European Director of Varig, the national airline of Brazil, from 1961 until 1991.
+Corinna Larsen was born on 28 January 1964 in Frankfurt, West Germany to a German mother, Ingrid Sauer, and a Danish father, Finn Bønning Larsen.
+Her father, born in 1920 in Ballerup, Denmark, was the European director of Varig, the national airline of Brazil, from 1961 until 1991.

 Larsen is a Danish national by right of birth.
 She was raised in Frankfurt, Rio de Janeiro, and Switzerland, and graduated from the University of Geneva in 1987.

 Career

 Zu Sayn-Wittgenstein-Sayn began her career at L'Oréal before moving on to a public relations role at Compagnie Générale des Eaux.

 Boss Sporting

 From 2000 until 2006, zu Sayn-Wittgenstein-Sayn organized rare animal hunts at Boss Sporting, a subsidiary of the London-based gun-making firm Boss & Co.
 It was in this capacity that she was introduced to Juan Carlos I of Spain by Gerald Grosvenor, 6th Duke of Westminster in 2004.
 The King of Spain subsequently hired her to arrange the honeymoon of his son Felipe, Prince of Asturias and his new bride Princess Letizia.
 Between 2004 and 2005, the king hired her to organize two hunting safaris, including an elephant hunt at the Duke of Westminster's estate in Botswana in 2012.